-Across the globe, spinal fractures are observed in 24 to 90 cases per 100,000 people and are often associated with a high level of pain, thus greatly impairing the patient's quality of life and representing a significant social and economic burden.
-Vertebroplasty is a commonly performed percutaneous procedure to reduce the level of pain, with previous research demonstrating its efficiency.
-To optimize the procedure workflow, surgeons or interventional radiologists generally rely on intraoperative fluoroscopy guidance to percutaneously access the zone of interest.
+Across the globe, spinal fractures are observed in 24 to 90 cases per 100,000 people and are often associated with a high level of pain, thus greatly impairing the patient's quality of life and representing a significant social and economic burden.1 Vertebroplasty is a commonly performed percutaneous procedure to reduce the level of pain,2 with previous research demonstrating its efficiency.^{3,4} To optimize the procedure workflow, surgeons or interventional radiologists generally rely on intraoperative fluoroscopy guidance to percutaneously access the zone of interest.
 This raises concerns regarding patient but also surgeon radiation levels,^{5,6} which are among the highest in orthopedics.^{7,8} Indeed, the extended radioscopy durations (up to 60 minutes),^{9,10} the intense primary and scattered beams,11 and the close proximity of the x-ray source increase the risks of radiation-induced injuries and cancers.12 Wearing protective lead equipment or moving away from the source helps reduce the total dose, yet often at the cost of more fatigue and workflow complexity.
-Therefore, the interest in navigation systems for vertebroplasty has been growing, as several studies have emphasized their role in reducing the overall patient and medical staff radiation dose while achieving accurate needle placement.
-The 2 main factors are high-resolution guidance based on a few 1-time 3-dimensional (3D) image acquisitions (no fluoroscopic controls needed) along with the surgical team leaving the operating room (OR) during the image acquisition process.
-This supports the "as low as reasonably achievable" radio-protection principle and the implementation of diagnostic reference levels in different countries 14,15 to increase awareness.
+Therefore, the interest in navigation systems for vertebroplasty Boudissa et al.